fika/FikaSec/README.md

 Please note that this is not to be used maliciously, the goal is to have something to demonstrate in a lab environment.

+How to use:

+Chmod -R +x ../FikaSec
+./INSTALL
+./FikaSec